CSIS-iLab/health-commission/_posts/2022-04-22-war-amid-a-pandemic-the-public-health-consequences-of-russia-s-invasion-of-ukraine.md

   Ukraine'
 content_type: commentary
 excerpt: Russia's invasion has inflicted extreme physical and psychological trauma inside Ukraine.
-As a [renewed Russian assault](https://www.wsj.com/articles/ukraine-russia-send-reinforcements-for-pitched-battles-in-conflicts-next-phase-11649588496) against Ukraine’s southeast begins, Ukrainians are likely to face persistent and intensifying public health challenges as a direct result of the conflict, compounding the impact of the Covid-19 pandemic.
+As a renewed Russian assault against Ukraine’s southeast begins, Ukrainians are likely to face persistent and intensifying public health challenges as a direct result of the conflict, compounding the impact of the Covid-19 pandemic.
   The security and safety of healthcare facilities, workers, and supply lines remain paramount concerns.
-Disruptions to surveillance and treatment programs risk an eruption of infectious disease outbreaks.
-Interruptions to chronic care and routine health services threaten to increase mortality and decrease life expectancy.
-The long-term mental health consequences of war-related trauma will be considerable.
-Over [5 million](https://data2.unhcr.org/en/situations/ukraine) people have fled the country, while an estimated [7 million](https://www.iom.int/news/71-million-people-displaced-war-ukraine-iom-survey) or more are internally displaced out of a pre-war population of 44 million.
-Fleeing populations have been met with a surge of support, but receiving health systems, both within and outside Ukraine, are under stress.
 date: 2022-04-22 04:00:00 +0000
 authors:
 - _authors/michaela-simoneau.md